-It’s hard to recruit great major donor fundraisers and hard to develop them from within existing fundraising teams.
+It has always been hard to recruit great major donor fundraisers and hard to develop them from within existing fundraising teams.
 So what should you be looking for when trying to find that amazing individual to work with your top supporters?
 Below are some of the key attributes we feel make up the (almost) perfect major donor fundraiser:

 - Tenacity – this is two-fold, internal and external; the fundraiser needs to be tenacious internally to get the information and stories that they need to inspire donors, from finance, programmes and communications teams – this requires pro-activity, not passivity; externally the fundraiser needs to be hungry to meet donors and prospects – above all elements of the cultivation process, it is meeting donors which is the most important.